bitcraze/aideck-gap8-examples/README.md

 The AI-deck enables low power on-board artificial intelligence capabilities for the Crazyflie using a GAP8 chip with RISC-V multi-core architecture, 512 Mbit HyperFlash and 64 Mbit HyperRAM.
 In addition the deck has a Himax HM01B0 grayscale camera with a Wi-Fi module to stream your images to a desktop.
 These features fit the prerequites of a convolutional neural network, but the AI-deck is not limited to the application of CNN's.

 ### Example
 The example shows a simple convolutional neural network based on the MNIST example of the GAP8 SDK.
 MNIST is a CNN that classifies handwritten digits ranging from  0 to 9.
 If the AI-deck identifies a 0 it will send a UART byte to the Crazyflie which in turn gives a command to turn right.
-If it identifies a 9 it will go the left.
+If it identifies a 9 it will go to the left.

 This example can be easily modified to a different classification task by using a similar and simple dataset.